ocamba/api-documentation/reports/push/delivery.md

 | app_name |string|Demo app|The name of the app.|

 # Measures
-This parameter represent the values that you're measuring.
+This parameter represents the values that you're measuring.
 For example, you can measure app performance by looking at your earnings or number of clicks.

 Value is a string that can take multiple values separated by a comma.